partiql/partiql-docs/RFCs/0035-partiql-window-function.md

 ```

 Recall that the equivalence function will treat the **NULL** and the **MISSING** expression as the same:
-Notice that both the 3rd, 4th and 5th tuples of logs will be partitioned under the same partition, despite the ticker of
+Notice that both the 3rd, 4th and 5th tuples will be partitioned under the same partition, despite the ticker of
 the 3rd being `NULL`, the ticker of the 4th and the 5th being `MISSING`.

 The output binding collection is: